iZemil/node-rename/README.md

 } from 'node-rename';

 upperCase('some sentence!'); // "SOME SENTENCE!"

-// ...other cases...
+// Rename files and folders:
 nodeRename({
     pattern: 'src/**/*.ts',
-    caseType: 'pascal',
-    idle: true,
-}); // Map with old -> new namings
+    caseType: 'pascal', // caseType is optional, caseType: undefined, only returns files to rename });
 ```